society-for-the-blind/slate2-proposal/slate2_proposal.md

 ### 2.3.3 Licenses[^footnote-which_license]

-[^footnote-which_license]: Choosing a FLOSS license is a controversial topic, see [@https://blog.p2pfoundation.net/why-apache-defeated-the-gpl-license-developer-freedom-vs-user-freedom/2013/01/21,@https://softwareengineering.stackexchange.com/questions/107883/agpl-what-you-can-do-and-what-you-cant,@https://news.ycombinator.com/item?id=1273231,@roads-and-bridges].
+[^footnote-which_license]: Choosing a FLOSS license depends largely on the use case and can be controversial, see [@https://blog.p2pfoundation.net/why-apache-defeated-the-gpl-license-developer-freedom-vs-user-freedom/2013/01/21,@https://softwareengineering.stackexchange.com/questions/107883/agpl-what-you-can-do-and-what-you-cant,@https://news.ycombinator.com/item?id=1273231,@roads-and-bridges].

 #### 2.3.3.1 Why are licenses necessary?[^footnote-osguide]